psf/pyperf/doc/api.rst

       before computing each benchmark value.
 It can be a string or a sequence of strings.

+      *teardown* is a Python statement used to teardown the benchmark: it is executed after computing each benchmark value.
+It can be a string or a sequence of strings.

       Parameters:

       * *inner_loops*: Number of inner-loops.
 Can be used when *stmt* manually